The SolutionSet class stores the result of solving a

 Printing

-The print() method provides a concise summary of the full solution set.
+The print() method provides a concise summary of the solution set.

 It reports:

-the number of design rows, runs, and stored solutions,
+the number of design rows, attempted runs, stored solutions, and runs without a stored solution;

 Fields